mattpap/masters-thesis/sphinx/src/algorithms.rst

 applications of a particular algorithm.
 Where possible, we will also discuss computational complexity of an algorithm and possibility for parallelization.

-In this chapter we will give references to the most influential literature (papers, books, proceedings, etc.) about every algorithm that will be described in this study.
-Besides those domain specific sources, during development of polynomials manipulation module, we also took advantage of several classical books of symbolic and algebraic computing: [Davenport1988systems]_, [Geddes1992algorithms]_, [Gathen1999modern]_ and [Grabmeier2003algebra]_, which are considered the ultimate source of algorithmic knowledge in this field.
-We also took advantage of Knuth's books, especially [Knuth1985seminumerical]_, and general books on algorithms and data structures, like [Cormen2001algorithms]_, and mathematical tables [Abramowitz1964handbook]_ (which was very useful when implementing special polynomials, e.g. orthogonal polynomials).
+We will also give references to the most influential literature (papers, books, proceedings, etc.) about every algorithm that will be described in this study.
+Besides theses bibliographical items, during development of polynomials manipulation module, we also used several classical books on the topic of symbolic and algebraic computing: [Davenport1988systems]_, [Geddes1992algorithms]_, [Gathen1999modern]_ and [Grabmeier2003algebra]_, to name a few, which are considered to be the main source of knowledge on algorithms and data structures in this field.
+We also took advantage of Donald Knuth's famous books, especially the volume concerning semi--numerical algorithms [Knuth1985seminumerical]_.
+We also used general books on algorithms and data structures, like [Cormen2001algorithms]_, and mathematical tables, e.g [Abramowitz1964handbook]_ (which was very useful when implementing special polynomials, e.g. orthogonal polynomials).

 Arithmetics of polynomials
 ==========================

-Arithmetics, i.e. addition, subtraction, multiplication, exponentiation and division, for a basis for all other polynomials manipulation algorithms.
-In |sympy| we currently implement only *classical algorithms* for doing arithmetics of polynomials, i.e. repeated squaring algorithm for exponentiation, and $O(n^2)$ algorithms for multiplication and division, where $n$ is the maximal number of terms in the set of input polynomials.
+Arithmetics, i.e. addition, subtraction, multiplication, exponentiation and division, of polynomials form a basis for all other polynomials manipulation algorithms.
+In |sympy| we currently implement only, so called, *classical algorithms* for this purpose, i.e. repeated squaring algorithm for exponentiation, and $O(n^2)$ algorithms for multiplication and division, where $n$ is the maximal number of terms in the set of input polynomials.
 Over finite fields we use algorithms of [Monagan1993inplace]_, which slightly improve speed of computations over this very specific domain.